mbaumer/us_hep_funding/docs/_states/NY.md

 <a name="NY-12"></a>
 [Back to top](#top)
 ## NY-12 -- Rep. Carolyn Maloney (D)
+### Committees
+Carolyn Maloney is not on any of our key committees

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $0.00 in SC HEP grants.